 About Your Surgery

-Your doctor will make a short incision in your neck to expose the correct area of the spine.
+Your doctor will make a small incision in your neck to expose the correct area of the spine.
 An X-ray is used in the operating room to ensure that the correct bone/disc(s) is operated upon.
 Some surgeons may also use a special surgical microscope during surgery to magnify the area on which he or she is operating.

 Length of Stay

 Your length of stay in the hospital will depend on the reason that you needed to have cervical spine surgery.
 Most patients go home the day after surgery, but your surgeon will decide when you are ready for discharge.

 If you need rehabilitation before going home, a doctor from the Physical Medicine and Rehabilitation

 Department will see you and make specific recommendations regarding your discharge.

 You need to be able to walk, eat, urinate and your surgical wound must be healing well.

 - Continue to gradually increase your activity.
 Walking in and outside of the home is encouraged.

 - Do not lift objects greater than 5 pounds until advised by your doctor.